UAE joins Saudi in opening oil taps as row with Russia slams crude prices

 Even as the Abu Dhabi and Riyadh promised more supplies, OPEC slashed its forecast for global oil demand growth this year and said further reductions might follow.
 [OPEC/M]

-Brent was trading at above $36 on Tuesday, off this week’s low of about $31 but 45% lower than at the start of year.
+Brent LCOc1 was trading 4% down below $36 on Wednesday, off this week’s low of about $31 but 45% lower than at the start of year.

 Saudi Arabia’s influence on oil markets is much akin to a central bank’s role in financial markets.
 The kingdom holds nearly all the world’s spare capacity and can turn the taps on and off to deal with supply shortfalls or surpluses.

-The clash between Saudi Arabia and Russia has triggered panic selling of shares on Wall Street and other stock markets that were already pummelled by the virus outbreak.
+The clash between Saudi Arabia and Russia has triggered panic selling of shares on Wall Street and other stock markets that were already pummeled by the virus outbreak.

 U.S. oil firms have rushed to cut dividends and spending.

-Saudi Arabia last embarked on a $100 billion push to raise its capacity more than a decade ago amid a price boom fuelled by China’s growth.
-Since then, Saudi officials have brushed aside questions of new upstream investment to boost capacity.
+Oil companies in Canada’s energy-rich Alberta are expected to announce layoffs and export cuts soon after oil prices plummeted, the Canadian province’s premier said on Wednesday.

-In 2009, when the kingdom completed its programme to add nearly 4 million bpd to capacity, Saudi officials and oil company executives have talked on and off about the possibility of targeting another boost to 15 million bpd by 2020, but those plans were shelved several years ago as demand growth cooled.
+Saudi Arabia last embarked on a $100 billion push to raise its capacity more than a decade ago amid a price boom fueled by China’s growth.
+Since then, Saudi officials have brushed aside questions of new investment to boost capacity.

-Reporting by Rania El Gamal; Writing by Dmitry Zhdannikov; Editing by Maha El Dahan and Edmund Blair
+Writing by Dmitry Zhdannikov; Editing by Maha El Dahan, Edmund Blair and David Evans